 - Advocating for policy change by contributing to the National Farm Animal Care Council’s Codes of Practice process.

-- BC SPCA staff work with Humane Canada to represent animal welfare on the development of the “Code of Practice for the Care and Handling of Goats” and “Code of Practice for the Care and Handling of Farm Animals: Transportation”
+- BC SPCA staff work with Humane Canada to represent animal welfare on the development of the codes of practice for the caring and handling of farm animals

 - Advocating for transparency of farms through independent third-party inspections

 - Advocating for farm animal welfare during consultations with government